aaronparker/aaronparker.github.io/_posts/2008-04-06-building-dynamic-start-menus-with-access-based-enumeration.md

 ### Redirect The Start Menu

-In my example I&#8217;m configuring a Start Menu for a Terminal Server environment, so I&#8217;m going to redirect the Start Menu via a loopback policy applied to my Terminal Servers OU.
+In my example I'm configuring a Start Menu for a Terminal Server environment, so I'm going to redirect the Start Menu via a loopback policy applied to my Terminal Servers OU.
 I also deny the Apply Group Policy right to Domain and Enterprise Admins (or other applicable administrator groups on this GPO so folder redirection does not apply to those users.

 <img src="http://stealthpuppy.com/wp-content/uploads/2008/04/loopbackpolicy.png" border="0" alt="LoopbackPolicy" width="236" height="81" />